Crafting imaginaries of

 Prof. Les Back

-Prof. Les Back, Director of Centre for Urban and Community Research, Goldsmiths, University of London
+Director of Centre for Urban and Community Research, Goldsmiths, University of London

-Dr. Jazz Choi
+Dr. Jaz Choi

-Dr. Jaz Choi, Diretctor of Care-full Design Lab, RMIT
+Directtor of Care-full Design Lab, RMIT

 Dr. Martijn de Waal